-Additional geological sampling was undertaken during the summers of 2009 and 2010 to correct government geological maps and to measure the hydrocarbon content and the maturity of the rocks.
-Samples were sent for analysis to the Geological Survey of Canada in Calgary, Corelab in Calgary and INR in Québec.
-In September 2010, a series of core holes totaling 1,107 metres was drilled to complement the geological sampling.
-Two additional deep core holes were completed in April 2011 and analyses of core results are being done and compiled.
+Geological sampling was undertaken during the summers of 2009 and 2010 to measure the total carbon content and the maturity of the rocks in order to correct government geological maps.
+Samples were analyzed by the Geological Survey of Canada in Calgary, Corelab in Calgary and INRS-ETE in Québec.
+In 2010, a series of core holes totaling 1,107 metres was drilled to complement the field geological sampling.
+In the spring of 2011 two additional deep core holes totaling 1,047 metres were completed to help link previous seismic results with the geology at depth.